 Cool Boxes

-Cool boxes are available at the base on a first come first served basis at no additional charge.
-Please sign for these and return them clean and undamaged otherwise you will be charged for replacement.
+Coolers are available at the base on a first come first served basis at no additional charge.
+Please sign for these and return them clean and undamaged otherwise they will be charged for replacement.
 Only one per boat.

 Mobile phones

-GSM 900 and 1800 networks exist.
 Coverage is good around the major towns on the mainland and on many islands.
 Main operators include Cosmote, Wind and Vodafone.
 Please check with your service provider for coverage details and call costs.
+You may need to activate international roaming on your contract.

 Music + iPods